KCHUNG Radio

 KCHUNG is a freeform radio station in the Chinatown neighborhood of Los Angeles as KChung Radio 1630 AM.
 KCHUNG broadcasts over 200 shows a month on 1630 AM and online through the station's website.
-The station operates according to what are generally known as the Part 15 rules, which cover very-low-power RF transmissions without a license.
+The station operates under the Federal Communications Commission's Part 15 rules, which cover very-low-power transmissions that do not require a license.

 History

 KCHUNG Radio was started by Solomon Bothwell in 2011.
 Harsh Patel created the initial graphic design, and Luke Fischbeck helped with programming.
 The station's first broadcast was in March 2011.
 KCHUNG has hosted many artists, musicians, poets, and has a reputation for hosting programming that might not be allowed on other stations.
 While KCHUNG now has a stable location, it continues its nomadic beginnings broadcasting at locations around Los Angeles including The Hammer Museum, LACMA, The Smell, Ooga Booga, Public Fiction, Night Gallery, Pehr Space, MOCA, and the LA Anarchist Bookfair.

 KCHUNG participated in the UCLA Hammer Museum's Made in L.A.
 2014 exhibition.
 For Made in L.A.
 2014, KCHUNG Radio created a subsidiary television network KCHUNG TV.
 KCHUNG TV was a fifteen-week series of livestream video programs shot live in the museum.
 KCHUNG TV featured content by the KCHUNG community.

 In 2016, KCHUNG received a Creative Capital Emerging Field Award for their project News Body.